TUM-CS-CTV/CascadeMOO/README.md

 When using this work, please cite our paper:

 [1] Design of enzymatic cascade reactors through multi-objective dynamic optimization.

-Leandros Paschalidis, Barbara Beer, Samuel Sutiono, Volker Sieber, Jakob Burger
+Leandros Paschalidis, Barbara Beer, Samuel Sutiono, Volker Sieber, Jakob Burger.
 Submited to the Biochemical Engineering Journal